gogins/cloud-5/README.md

 to Strudel head:

  1. Make some minor patches to the Strudel source code.
-There is a Python script that npm will use to make this patch.
+There is a Python script that npm will use to make these patches.
 If this quits working, change the `patch-strudel.py` script as required.
  2. Patch the generated `strudel/website/dist/index.html` file to use relative rather than absolute pathnames for imported assets.
-This is needed in order to run the Strudel repl from GitHub pages, which are not necessarily at the root of their Web server.
+This is needed in order to run the Strudel REPL from GitHub pages, which are not necessarily at the root of their Web server.
 There is a Python script that npm will use to make this patch.
 If this quits working, change the `patch-dist.py` script as required.

 I have done my best to keep these patches as few and simple as possible.

 ## Building

+Install [pnpm](https://www.npmjs.com/package/pnpm), which cloud-music and Strudel use rather than npm.

 To initialize the local repository, obtain dependencies, build a static Web site, and run it locally, execute the following commands: